Native American mascot laws and regulations: Michigan

+Minnesota

+A law was passed in 2023 prohibiting schools from using any name, symbol or image that depicts or refers to an American Indian Tribe.
+Symbols include feathers, spears, tomahawks and Indigenous clothing.
+Schools within reservations having 95% American Indian students are exempt from this law.
+Individual schools may apply for an exemption, which will be denied if any one of the 11 tribes in the state object.

 Nebraska

 The Legislature's State-Tribal Relations Committee considered in 2019 what action to take regarding Native American mascots in Nebraska, including a possible statewide requirement to eliminate them.
 Native tribes favor a requirement, while some legislators prefer allowing it to be a local decision.
 In 2022, a lawmaker proposed giving grants of up to $200,000 to schools that voluntarily changed their mascots.

 Nevada

 A law was signed in June 2021 banning the use by schools and universities of racially discriminatory identifiers associated with any federally recognized Indian tribe exempt those having agreements with a local tribe.
 The bill also prohibits the historical practice of sounding a siren to warn non-white people to leave town before sundown, which had continued in some northern Nevada towns despite the ordinances having been repealed decades ago.

 New Hampshire

 In 2022, the New Hampshire House rejected a bill banning Native mascots, voting 170 to 143.
 The New Hampshire Board of Education endorse the prohibition 20 years ago.